Johnny2x2/LombdaAgentSDK/README.md

 ResearchState ResearchState = new ResearchState();
 ReportingState reportingState = new ReportingState();

-//Add input to first branch of state machine with Set Input plannerState.SetInput("Research for me top 3 best E-bikes under $1500 for mountain trails");

 //Setup Transitions between states plannerState.AddTransition(IfPlanCreated, ResearchState); //Check if a plan was generated or Rerun